anilchintala/Shadow-RPC-Operator/README.md

 Shadow Operator resources for running a high performance &amp; high stability Shadow Node to earn rewards
 # Overview

+This guide is currenlty intended only for setting up servers from the Solana Server Program: https://solana.foundation/server-program

+IMPORTANT: We are currenlty in alpha testing of Shadow Node Operators.
+Please reach out to a team member of GenesysGo to express interest in being an alpha tester.
+During this short phase of testing, there is no active $SHDW token reward emission (as the IDO has not yet occured).
+Additionaly, we may often make the request tha machines be turned off or removed for adjustments.
+This is a volunteer alpha phase and we apprecite anyoe willing to help contribute their time and resources.

 This resource has a step by step guide of
 1) Configuring a Shadow Node
 2) Connecting the Shadow Node to the SSC-DAO Shadow Network